safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise5.md

 <br>**3) Create Workspace**
 <br>Now we have the ability to generate a stream of data we will create the workspace that is to process the data.
 Start Workbench and begin with a blank canvas (don't close the stream generator workspace, as we'll need that as well in a moment).

 In the blank canvas add a Creator transformer and follow it with a WebSocketReceiver.
-Open the WebSocketReceiver's parameters dialog.
+Open the WebSocketReceiver transformer parameters dialog.
 Set the parameters as follows:

 <table>
 <tr><td>WebSocket Server URL</td><td>ws://localhost:7078</td></tr>